Mazurevitz/MacMouseMover/README.md

 - Collects **no data**
 - Makes **no network requests**
-- Requires only Accessibility permission (to move the mouse)
+- Requires only Accessibility permission (to simulate input)
 - Stores settings locally via UserDefaults

 ## Requirements